 Knowing how to manage cash flow increases your restaurant’s chances for success.

-It’s a well-known fact that restaurants struggle to survive the first three years (although it’s worth noting that the famous statistic stating 90% of restaurants fail their first year was ).
+It’s a well-known fact that restaurants struggle to survive the first three years (although it’s worth noting that the famous statistic stating 90% of restaurants fail their first year was debunked).
 Foodservice operators that do remain open credit one part of their longevity to proper restaurant finances management.

 With the right tools and practices, protecting the financial well-being of your restaurant or bar is simple.
 Setting budgets, checking daily business reviews, and establishing cost-saving strategies are points all profitable restaurants consider.